AlessandroAime/AlfredWorkflows/README.md

 You have to set it with your hotkeys combo (mine is ⇧+⌘+X).

-I kept the keyword as `caffeine` cause this workflow is a natural adaptation from my previous usage of Caffeine[^1], but you can change it with the one you prefer.
+I kept the keyword as `caffeine` cause this workflow is a natural adaptation from my previous usage of Caffeine, but you can change it with the one you prefer.

 ## [Battery Time](https://github.com/AlessandroAime/AlfredWorkflows/raw/master/Battery%20Time.alfredworkflow)